Wooza/ProspectTogether/README.md

 ## Create a release
 To create a release just compile the solution in Release configuration.
 A folder named "release" should appear in the solution directory.
 This can then be zipped to be uploaded to the mod-db.

+I'm lazy, so the github pipeline produces a zip file on each commit, which can be used directly.